mozilla/glean/docs/user/user/adding-glean-to-your-project/python.md

 #### Using the `multiprocessing` module

 Additionally, the default approach does not work if your application uses the `multiprocessing` module for parallelism.
-The Glean SDK can not wait to finish its work in a `multiprocessing` subprocess, since `atexit` handlers are not supported in that context.
+The Glean Python SDK can not wait to finish its work in a `multiprocessing` subprocess, since `atexit` handlers are not supported in that context.
-Therefore, if the Glean SDK detects that it is running in a `multiprocessing` subprocess, all of its work that would normally run on a worker thread will run on the main thread.
+Therefore, if the Glean Python SDK detects that it is running in a `multiprocessing` subprocess, all of its work that would normally run on a worker thread will run on the main thread.
 In practice, this should not be a performance issue: since the work is already in a subprocess, it will not block the main process of your application.